-The erase feature is “smart,” and only erases devices that have been activated, that is, at least partially set up.
+The erase feature only erases devices that have been activated, that is, at least partially set up.
 If the device has not been activated, it is already erased, and will not be erased again.
 This feature greatly speeds deployments.

 We encourage you to include the Erase feature in almost every workflow.
 Erasing a device means every deployment begins at a known state — erased — so all subsequent actions will have a predictable effect.
 This makes deployments much more reliable.

 When Erase is used by itself within a Workflow, the device will not be supervised.
 The Erase action, by itself, will remove supervision from devices.

 The Erase action includes an option to erase only Supervised & DEP devices or to erase Supervised, DEP and unsupervised devices.
 This option exists as a safety, to help you avoid erasing devices by mistake.
 Keep the first option selected for most uses.